hhandika/segui/website/docs/cli-usage/genomic-convert.md

 segul genomic convert -d <directory-with-maf-files> --reference <bed-file> -o <output-file> --from-bed --output-dir <output-directory> --output-format phylip
 ```

 Use the `-int` suffix to specify the interleaved format for the output file.
-For example, for interleaved FASTA format: `fasta-int` and for interleaved PHYLIP format: `phylip-int`.
+For example, for interleaved FASTA format: `fasta-int` and interleaved PHYLIP format: `phylip-int`.